CHT2520/intro-tailwind/README.md

 # Getting Started with Tailwind

-First you need to make sure you have install Node.js - [getting_started_with_nodejs.md](Getting Started with Node.js)
+First you need to make sure you have install Node.js - [Getting Started with Node.js](getting_started_with_nodejs.md)

 - Once you have Node.js up and running:
   - Download (or clone) this repository and unzip it into your _htdocs_ folder.